The Importance of IO Efficiency

 IOCM is implemented within a kernel module called vhost.
 The vhost module is controlled from user-space through an API implemented using sysfs.
 Sysfs is a common mechanism in the Linux kernel for providing information and control points to user space.
 Specific data is exposed through a set of virtual files which can be used to understand the state of vhost, and modify its behaviour accordingly.
 The files exposed through sysfs appear in the file system as regular files owned by ’root’, and are subject to the same treatment as other files (ownership, access controls, etc).
 An application in user space can communicate with the vhost module by reading and writing these sysfs files.
 Together, these files constitute the vhost IOcm interface (API).

 IOCM is a technology that that increases the efficiency of I/O intensive workloads running inside virtual machines.
 It relieves part of the overhead in I/O processing resulting from the mixture of I/O and compute threads by assigning dedicated cores for I/O, and dynamically adjusts the number of I/O cores according to the workload’s changing resource requirements.
-Experimental results show promising improvements for various types of workloads.
+Experimental results show promising improvements, both for standard benchmarks such as Netperf and Apache HTTP server, and for the real life application IBM MessageSight.
+For IBM MessageSight, the results show, as expected, the importance of IOcm for heavy I/O applications with throughput intensive streams of small packets.